 Arriving on September 22, Bishop John Danbinta and his wife, Helen, embarked on a whirlwind visit before departing from New York on October 6.

 After a day of rest, the Bishop joined the AEP Board for an all-day meeting to discuss progress and next steps.
-Board members Angela Dimezza and Paul Frank joined us, having driven up to Connecticut from our sister church in Akron, Ohio.
+Board members Angela Dimezza and Paul Frank joined us, having driven up to Connecticut from Akron, Ohio.
 Aside from being a wonderful reunion, it was a great day of fellowship and dialogue.
 We were able to outline a clear vision of our next steps and determine costs and a possible timeline.

 After meeting with the Board, Bishop John and Helen attended churches in New London and Bloomfield, leading weeknight bible studies.
 Free-will offerings were collected and connections made for possible partnerships in the future.